joeltok/websocket-response-tester/Readme.md

 ## Advanced Usage

 - Each socket can have multiple event waiters attached.
-- Event waiters can be stacked, i.e. one socket can wait for multiple events of the same kind. .then() only fires after all of the attached events are returned.
+- Event waiters can be stacked, i.e. one socket can wait for multiple events of the same kind.
+Then only fires after all of the attached events are returned.
 In the above example, socket1 and socket2 will wait for 2 'message' events each, while socket3 will wait for 1 'message' event and 1 'news' event.

 ```js
 var WRT = require('websocket-response-tester')